EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_01-Installing_and_Configuring_Windows_Server_2019.md

 ### Introduction

 In this exercise, you prepare an Unattend.xml file to automate the deployment of Windows Server 2019.
+The file should automate InputLocale, SystemLocale, and UserLocale settings.
+Moreover, it should set the comptuer name to WS2019, set the administrator password to Pa$$w0rd, and set the time zone to your current time zone.

 #### Tasks